Farming with this amendment isn’t a climate silver bullet, but it could make more soil a carbon sponge.

 December 6, 2022

 This article was produced in partnership with Edible Communities; a version of this article will appear in future issues of local Edible magazines.
+Listen to an audio version of this story in partnership with Public News Service.

 On the day the Tigercat carbonator—a machine that looks like a giant metal dumpster mounted on Snowcat-style treads—arrived in western Montana from Oregon, Michael Schaedel set to work navigating “a colossus” over narrow, rolling forest roads.